Fill the Gap Scholarship

 1) Describe a skill or strength you have, or something unique about yourself, and why it is part of who you are.

-2) Describe something that matters to you, and why.
+2) Describe an issue that matters to you, and why.

 3) Describe a challenge you have overcome in your life.

-• Yes, you will be asked to upload a copy of your most recent transcript; it can be a screenshot (JPEG) or PDF format.
+• Yes, you will be asked to upload a copy of your most recent school transcript (high school or college, whichever you currently attend); preferably in PDF format, but JPEG is also acceptable.